mpr-lab/MotheterRemote/cellular.md

 Run `sudo tailscale up`, and go to the link it gives you to log in.
 You can go to this link from another device, if you don't want to deal with using a web browser on a headless Pi.

 On the tailscale browser console, you can see the IP addresses of all connected devices.
-You can ssh to them via those IP addresses (`ssh pi@100.88.15.3`), or just with the computer's name (`ssh pi@pi`).
+You can SSH to them via those IP addresses (`ssh pi@100.88.15.3`), or just with the computer's name (`ssh pi@pi`).
 It really is that easy!

 The crontab `@hourly sudo tailscale up` will keep the connection active.
 I don't recommend running it on your personal computer, but it should be fine on the RPi and a dedicated work machine.

-Because we don't want to reauthenticate the remote devices, we'll disable key expiry.
+Because we don't want to reauthenticate the remote devices, we'll set the keys to last forever.
 On the admin console browser page, click the three dots next to the RPi and select `Disable key expiry`.

 With Tailscale running, you should be able to connect to the RPi even if WiFi is disabled.
 SSH into the RPi and turn off its WiFi with `sudo ifconfig wlan0 down`.
 Wait a few seconds, then try `ifconfig`.
 If you get any response back, then you're still connected.
 Run `ip route get 8.8.8.8 | sed -n 's/.*dev \([^\ ]*\).*/\1/p'` to check that it's using the modem.
 Congrats, you've set up and connected to an RPi using only cellular!
 You can keep WiFi off to do further cellular testing, or reenable it with `sudo ifconfig wlan0 up`.